 The towns of Coos Bay, North Bend and Charleston, located on Highway 101 in the southern part of the state, are called “Oregon’s Adventure Coast” for a reason.
 Surrounded by thick forests and perched on an ocean bay, Coos Bay is the gateway to some of the coast’s best outdoor fun.

 Taste the Coast.
 Try Shark Bites Café for tasty tacos, burgers and seafood sandwiches.
 Hilltop House Restaurant & Lounge offers beautiful views of the Haynes Inlet and a menu rich in fresh fish.
-At The Mill Casino Hotel, choose from the Plank House, the Saw Blade Buffet, Warehouse 101 and others.
+At The Mill Casino • Hotel & RV Park, choose from the Plank House, the Saw Blade Buffet, Warehouse 101 and others.
 The Coach House Restaurant & Lounge offers barbeque, seafood and steak.